As a homeowner, you should routinely look for any sign of foundation problems and keep good notes. Here’s how:

 Look for any signs of bulging or leaning that indicate an uneven load on the foundation.
 Both the foundation and home walls should be flush and level.

 Check for pooling water, water damage, or cracks in concrete.
-If you find any moisture on the exterior of your home, make a note of it.
+If you find any moisture or erosion on the exterior of your home, make a note of it.

 Pooling water can indicate broken pipes or an issue in the foundation.
-Water rots wood and shifts soil, both of which can cause serious damage.
+Water can rot wood and shifts soil, both of which can cause serious damage.